programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 A **DataFrame** is a type of object provided by the data analysis library, Pandas. **Pandas** is very common for data analysis, allowing conveniences in Python that are found in statistical languages like R or Matlab.

-In the first line, `vol.tokens_per_page()` returns a DataFrame, something that can be confirmed if you ask Python what about its type with `type(tokens)`.
+In the first line, `vol.tokens_per_page()` returns a DataFrame, something that can be confirmed if you ask Python about its type with `type(tokens)`.
 This means that _after setting `tokens`, we're no longer working with HTRC-specific code, just book data held in a common and very robust table-like construct from Pandas_. `tokens.head()` used a DataFrame method to look at the first few rows of the dataset, and `tokens.plot()` uses a method from Pandas to visualize data.

 Many of the methods in the HTRC Feature Reader return DataFrames.
 The aim is to fit into the workflow of an experienced user, rather than requiring them to learn proprietary new formats.
 For new Python data mining users, learning to use the HTRC Feature Reader means learning many data mining skills that will translate to other uses.